 “Showing teeth” when pumping low- to high-viscosity fluids: Gear pumps are very flexible when it comes to the uniform supply of media.
 They are especially preferred in hydraulics, for they work without pulsation and are low-maintenance.
-In addition to hydraulic motors, typical areas of application include the handling of solvents, molten plastics, and rubber, but they are also well-suited for dosing.
+In addition to hydraulic motors, typical areas of application include the handling of solvents, molten plastics, rubber, chemicals, barrier media for mechanical seals, oils, fuels and additives, but they are also well-suited for dosing.

 Delivery characteristics of the Gear Pumps